thegauravthakur/blog/src/content/posts/how-javascript-array-works-internally.md

 ```

 Here, key `12e4` is first coerced to string and becomes `1200` then `bar` value
 is linked to it.
-Same thing happens while accessing the value also. `12e2` will
+The Same thing happens while accessing the value also. `12e2` will
-first be coerced to string and then foo will lookup for key `1200` and return
+first be coerced to string, and then foo will look up for key `1200` and return
 `bar` value.
 But in the case of string literal `12e2`, no coercion occurs as a
 result it was not able to find any value with such key and therefore returns
 `undefined`.